rittermod/FS25_AdjustStorageCapacity/README.md

 Supports multiplayer with a permission system - server admins can modify any storage or vehicle, while farm managers can adjust their own farm's facilities and vehicles.

 > **Note:** Only bulk storage is supported.
-No pallets or terrain heap-based storage like bunker silos.
+No pallets, big bags, or terrain heap-based storage like bunker silos.

 **Alpha Version:** This is an early release.
 Please report any issues on GitHub.